marisolpalmero/GREEN-bof/GreenCharterProposal.md

 **Background and Motivation**

 Energy efficiency gains for communication systems are highly sought after, for environmental, business, and technical reasons.
-Network operators increasingly focus on understanding energy consumption usage across their networks.
+Network operators increasingly focus on understanding energy consumption across their networks.
 This influences of course also standards organizations in the information technology field, e.g., work on energy efficiency metrics and various technology improvements.

-As the imperative to improve energy efficiency gains momentum (e.g., ITU-T SG5 has been tasked with development of energy efficiency metrics, ETSI TCEE works on environmental efficiency related standards covering server, data storage, network equipments), network operators increasingly focus on understanding energy consumption usage by links,nodes and devices within their networks.
+As the imperative to improve energy efficiency gains momentum, network operators increasingly focus on understanding energy consumption by links, nodes and devices/components within their networks.

-Energy-aware networking encompasses deploying and managing network infrastructures to reduce energy consumption, and minimize environmental impact.
-This will involve technologies to monitor energy consumption, evaluate the effectiveness of energy saving polices, use control strategies to improve energy efficiency, and foster sustainability in network operations.
+Energy-aware networking involves deploying and managing network infrastructure with the dual goals of optimizing energy use and minimizing environmental impact.
+This includes adopting technologies to monitor and effectively manage energy consumption, evaluating the environmental benefits of energy-saving policies beyond just reducing consumption, implementing control strategies that enhance overall energy efficiency, and promoting sustainable practices in network operations.
+It also recognizes that, in some cases, strategic increases in energy use from sustainable sources can lead to long-term environmental improvements.

 Improving operational energy efficiency, as part of global sustainability efforts, may also necessitate enhancing inventory attributes, thereby contributing to a more sustainable lifecycle for network devices.
-It should also be about actually putting in place technology that improves our energy efficiency and sustainability.

 RFC 6988 provides some requirements and guidelines for monitoring and managing energy usage in network devices.
 The GREEN working group will examine that work with a view to re-using it where possible, and developing new requirements according to current use cases and applications.
 More recently, RFC 9547 highlighted the need of further work on metrics, measurements, ability to slow down and sleep devices or part of them, etc. However, there is no consistent view in the industry for terminologies to categorize various type of metrics and measurements.